Hamburger

 Nigeria

-Intellectual property rights in Nigeria are governed by three main laws: the Copyright Act (CAP C28, LFN 2004), Trademarks Act (CAP T13 LFN 2004), and the Patents and Designs Act (CAP P2, LFN 2004).
-These laws make provisions in respect of the protection and administration of the predominant intellectual property rights in Nigeria.
-The country has a number of other laws that make limited provisions for intellectual property and or related rights.
+Intellectual property rights in Nigeria are governed by 3 main laws: the Copyright Act 2022, the Trademarks Act 1967, and the Patents and Designs Act 1971, which govern the protection and administration of the predominant intellectual property rights in Nigeria.

-Nigeria is also signatory to the Paris Convention for the Protection of Industrial Property; the Berne Convention; the Rome Convention (Performers, Producers of Phonograms and Broadcasting Organisations); the Patent Law Treaty and the Patent Cooperation Treaty, Trade-Related Aspects of Intellectual Property Rights, the African Continental Free Trade Area Agreement and protocol on intellectual property rights.
-However, most of the treaties and regional agreements have not been enacted into law in accordance with Section 12(1) of the Constitution of the Federal Republic of Nigeria (1999) (as amended) and are not enforceable in Nigeria at this time.
+Nigeria is also signatory to the Paris Convention for the Protection of Industrial Property, Berne Convention for the Protection of Literary and Artistic Works Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations, Patent Law Treaty, the Patent Cooperation Treaty, Agreement on Trade-Related Aspects of Intellectual Property Rights, the African Continental Free Trade Area Agreement Protocol on Intellectual Property Rights.
+Most of the treaties and regional agreements have not been enacted into law and are not enforceable in Nigeria at this time.

 Norway